 Sachertorte was invented in 1832 by sixteen-year-old Franz Sacher, a kitchen apprentice in Prince Metternich's palace.
 The prince was holding a special dinner for important guests that day.
-Unfortunately, the regular cook had become ill, so Sacher was left to come up with a dessert.
+Unfortunately, the regular cook had become ill, so Sacher was asked to come up with the dessert instead.
 Everyone loved the dessert, and it was named in his honor.

 How do you pronounce Sachertorte?
 The correct pronunciation is ZACK-er-tort-uh, emphasizing the "z" sound.
 Click here to listen to the pronunciation.